Winter Indoor Soccer/Futsal

 - Safer than walled indoor soccer because there are no wall collisions

-Download a Registration Form to mail-in or drop-off.
+Registration form you can mail-in or drop-off.
 Mail-in or drop-off your completed registration form to the Rec & Ed office at 1515 S. Seventh St., Ann Arbor, 48103.
 We have a drop-off box in the Rec&Ed office foyer available 24/7.

 Registrations received during the Standard registration period:

 Team assignments are completed according to a child’s respective school attendance area and the time his or her registration is received.